 Tuscany.
 It is touristy for a reason – there are incredible sights and the scenery is spectacular.
-Because Tuscany is so popular, there is a wide variety of family-friendly accommodations, activities (sports and cultural), and resources.
+Because Tuscany is so popular, there is a wide variety of family-friendly accommodations in Tuscany, activities (sports and cultural), and resources.
 I also think parents feel more comfortable visiting a region that is more familiar with young children versus going off the beaten path.

 What is the average age of children traveling with their family abroad?